luca-viola/facelock/README.md

 Run it with

 `python3 ./facelock.py`

-The first time that it runs, it will generate a configuration file in a OS-compliant conventions fashion.
-Since the imagepath configuration will be empty, you will be prompted to select an image.

-You can find an example of the command to launch to lock the screen for OS/X and Fedora+Cinnamon in the **facelock.conf** file, copy its contents in the screen settings panel in **Command to execute** .

-Save the settings and start the tracking from the facelock popup menu.

-In order to lock the screen on osx, you can configure the command to execute
-as:

-`/bin/echo 'tell application "Finder" to sleep' | /usr/bin/osascript`

 #### Build an OSX .app package (new)
 In the `osx/` folder there is a utility called `makeapp`.
 Using it, it's